College of Liberal Arts & Sciences

 Eve Drewelowe Scholarship

-This award is given to one or more female artists in the Painting & Drawing program; preference is given to graduate students.
+This award is given to one or more female artists in the painting and drawing program; preference is given to graduate students.

 Len Everett Fund for Excellence Scholarship